oddhill/worksample-frontend/README.md

 ## The application

-The application you will be creating is a invoicing app that contains a table of invoices.
-The invoices can be sorted and filtered.
+The application you will be creating is an invoicing app that contains a table of invoices.
+These invoices can be sorted.

-Filtering is done by clicking on the icon with three dots in the upper rigth corner.

 When clicking an invoice it should open up a detailed view of the selected invoice.